Open Meetings: How the Brown Act Works

 Oops, this conversation just became a meeting!

-The board may only discuss and act upon what is upon the written agenda.
+The board may only discuss and act upon what is on the written agenda.

 Who Gets to See the Documents?

-Leslie Reckler is President of the Bayside Council of PTAs, the umbrella organization that serves the 30+ PTAs in the West Contra Costa and John Swett Unified School Districts.
-She's the mother of two and a passionate advocate for public education.
+Leslie Reckler Leslie Reckler is President of the board of West Contra Costa Unified School District.
+She has also served in leadership of the Bayside Council of PTAs, the umbrella organization that serves the 30+ PTAs in the West Contra Costa and John Swett Unified School Districts.
+She's the mother of two, a passionate advocate for public education, and a frequent contributor to Ed100.

 Questions & Comments